Incoming exchange students

 Student Life at UMSI

-Learn about UMSI student organizations, wellness initiatives, and other University and campus resources.
+Learn about UMSI student organizations, wellness initiatives and other university and campus resources.

 Life in Ann Arbor